PyxelM/alucinara/content/lore/2nd-realm/tseireph.md

   - locations
 ---
 ## Overview
-Tseireph is a continent of the planet Qherelh in the [2nd realm](lore/2nd-realm.md).
+Tseireph is a continent of the planet Kherell in the [2nd realm](lore/2nd-realm.md).
 It is notable for being the source of the Morellic Minikin, and the place where civilisation emerged[^1].
 It is essentially split in half, between north and south Tseireph, divided by the equatorial rainforest, and nethic lakes.
 ## Geography
 Tseireph is large, spanning across multiple continental plates.
 It has two saltwater lakes on the equator, around which are a surrounding rainforest with monsoon coasts, and to the east are a large gulf and a rainforest-monsoon peninsula; to the south are a desert, steppe, mediterranean climate, continental climate, mountains, and a southeastern peninsula; and to the north are a desert, a steppe, and tundral mountains by the coast.
 ## Southern Tseireph